cursedxp/til/Topics/yaml/yaml-basics-and-syntax.md

-# YAML Basics and Configuration Files
+# YAML Basics and Syntax

 ## What is YAML?